 THAT subject to compliance with the requirements of the Local Government Act 1993, and Regulations thereunder, and any expressed policy of the Council or regulations of any public authority other than the Council, and pursuant to Section 377 of the Local Government Act 1993, the Mayor be authorised to exercise or perform on behalf of the Council the following powers, authorities, duties or functions; such authorisation to be effective whilesoever he/she remains in the position of Mayor:

-- To authorise, in conjunction with the General Manager and Chairperson of the Development Control Committee, on the recommendation of the appropriate Staff Officer of the Council, the resisting of any Appeal to the Land and Environment Court, against a decision of the Council in respect of a development or related application.
+- To authorise, in conjunction with the General Manager, on the recommendation of the appropriate Staff Officer of the Council, the resisting of any Appeal to the Land and Environment Court, against a decision of the Council in respect of a development or related application.

 - To authorise the briefing of Counsel, in the resisting of any Appeal, if such is recommended by the Council Solicitors and/or staff.